shivannis/xandr-docs-public/xandr-docs/articles/curate/migration-to-microsoft-identity-platform-login.md

 ---
 title: Microsoft Curate - Migration to Microsoft Identity Platform Login
-description: In this article, find step-by-step instructions on how to migrate the existing authentication process in Xandr products to Microsoft Identity Platform. ms.date : 10/28/2023
+description: In this article, find step-by-step instructions on how to migrate the existing authentication process in Microsoft Advertising products to Microsoft Identity Platform. ms.date : 10/28/2023
 ---

 # Microsoft Curate - Migration to Microsoft Identity Platform login

-This documentation provides step by step instructions on how to migrate existing authentication process in Xandr products to Microsoft Identity Platform.
+This documentation provides step by step instructions on how to migrate existing authentication process in Microsoft Advertising products to Microsoft Identity Platform.

 1. Go to the product login screen using the [Microsoft Curate Login url](https://curate.xandr.com/login).